jiewwantan/high_availability_webapp_AWS_cloudformation/README.md

 1. AWS account

 2. AWS command line interface (aws-cli) is installed and configured.
-IAM user is setup to perform the command line deployment.
+IAM user is setup to perform the command line deployment. <br />
-To test aws-cli installation, run the aws command in terminal:
+To test aws-cli installation, run the aws command in terminal:<br />

 `aws --version`<br />
 or <br />